 Still $59 is a pretty steep price though...
 It is highly unlikely that I would need unlimited data.
 Was there options with less data included?

-In Portugal you can get a single month prepaid card for 15€ with some credit (5€ from memory) and then sign up for 7€ for 100mb download about 9 years ago
+In Portugal you can get a single month prepaid card for 15€ with some credit (5€ from memory) and then sign up for 7€ for 100mb download over 9 years ago

 You can choose T SIM cards.
-They provide less outgoing charges and free incoming in most of the countries, data charges are also very less, and you don’t need to change when you travel to a different country you can use the same number. http://tsim.in/ over 6 years ago
+They provide less outgoing charges and free incoming in most of the countries, data charges are also very less, and you don’t need to change when you travel to a different country you can use the same number. http://tsim.in/ about 7 years ago